 Costa Rica Embassy Canada

 The Embassy of Costa Rica in Ottawa provides consular assistance to Costa Rican citizens in Canada.
 The Embassy also serves foreigners who want to visit, work or reside in Costa Rica.

-This guide contains all you need to know about document legalization at the Costa Rican Embassy, including processing times, fees, and how to submit your documents.
+This guide contains all you need to know about the services offered by the Costa Rican Embassy.

+Costa Rica Embassy Canada